akashdubey2211/frontend-assignment/README.md

 Global Controls
 ***Sorting:***
 Sort tasks based on the Created At field.
-Sorting choice persists after page reload.
+The sorting choice persists after the page reloads.
 Option to clear sorting.

 ***Search:***
 Search tasks by Name.
-Search input persists after page reload.
+Search input persists after the page reloads.
 Option to clear search.
 Task Status Change
 When a task's status changes: